aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/02-create-agent-with-api-schema/README.md

 ```

-When creating the Agent's Action Group, the schema definition is passed to the action group via the `apiSchema` parameter that contains the s3 location for the API schema
+When creating the Agent's Action Group, the schema definition is passed to the action group via the `apiSchema` parameter containing the s3 location of the API schema file:

 ```python
 agent_action_group_response = bedrock_agent_client.create_agent_action_group(